-The COVID-19 pandemic and subsequent unemployment crisis has affected Black communities quite drastically.
+The COVID-19 pandemic and subsequent unemployment crisis has drastically affected Black communities.
 Black workers are disproportionately represented in jobs that undervalue our work and underpay us, and therefore Black workers are often unable to cover basic necessities and rarely save for emergencies.

-We would love for other Black workers to share their stories, their dreams and visions for the future of Black workers.
-Write down your story or record a short selfie-style video sharing your story and send it to us so we can tell the larger story of Black workers in this country.
+If you are inspired, please share your story as a Black worker in the form below or record a short selfie-style video and send it to us so we can tell the larger story of Black workers in this country.